Australian Open: No-look shot in Serena’s win; COVID fan ban

 If Serena Williams somehow manages to conjure up another on-the-run, back-to-the-net, no-look, over-the-shoulder shot in her next Australian Open match, a local coronavirus flareup means there won't be any spectators to react with the appreciative applause and yells that greeted this one.

-That's because while Williams was using that bit of magic Friday to help pull off a comeback victory over an opponent who's 20 years younger, the head of the Victoria state government was announcing a five-day lockdown in response to a COVID-19 outbreak at a hotel.
+That's because while Williams was using that bit of magic Friday to help pull off a comeback victory over an opponent who is 20 years younger, the head of the Victoria state government was announcing a five-day lockdown in response to a COVID-19 outbreak at a quarantine hotel.

-Competition at the year's first Grand Slam tournament will be allowed to continue, but no one can attend as of Saturday.
+Competition at the year's first Grand Slam tournament will be allowed to continue, but no fans can attend as of Saturday.

 But not anymore.